 The negotiations, although fruitful in some respects, revealed the great differences that exist between the specific contexts of each country.
 Nevertheless, the vast majority of the participants agreed on the urgency of offsetting our carbon footprint in order to achieve the 1.5-degree Celsius target, which implies the decarbonization of the economy.
+What is clear is that the global agreement reached at COP 28 appears to mark the beginning of the end for fossil fuels.
+It is quoted verbatim: “Initiate a transition to phase out fossil fuels in an orderly and equitable manner, accelerating action in this critical decade, in order to achieve the goal of net zero emissions by 2050, in accordance with science.”
+Will we be on time?

 “Carbon footprint” refers to the total volume of GHGs (greenhouse gases) that all industries, companies, individuals, etc., emit due to their daily activity, both directly and indirectly.